meow-d/firefox-simple-blur/README.md

   - `(right click on the native title bar) > More actions > Configure Special Application Settings...` This will open a window allowing you to add kwin window rules.
   - `Add Proprety... > (search for 'active opacity') > (force it to 99%)`
   - The window will always be 1% transparent, but it's impossible to notice, especially with blur
-- Tbh I find this css pretty ugly with most themes, So I made my own using Firefox Color.
-I'll upload mine once I complete it.
-- You can also customize the main background color:
+- You can (and should) also customize the main background color:
 ```css
 /* Main window background */
 #main-window {